|(a) Titles. Unless otherwise exempted by law or this

 (B) license plate number, if the motor vehicle is subject

 to registration under Transportation Code, Chapter 502;

 (C) odometer reading and brand, or the word "exempt"

 if the motor vehicle is exempt from federal and state odometer disclosure

-(D) previous owner's name and city and state of residence;
+(D) previous owner's legal name and complete mailing

 (F) name and mailing address of any lienholder and